A shady waterhole . .

 Not to be relied upon

-Described as a ‘shallow waterhole dry in summer’, the original well was never a reliable source of water even when deepened and lined later.
-A second Chidlow’s Well was constructed by the 1880s.
+Described as a ‘shallow waterhole dry in summer’, the original well was never a reliable source of water even when deepened and later lined.
+By the 1880s, a second Chidlow’s Well had been constructed.

 Becomes a boom town